mcremone/decaf/README.md

 ```
 condor_q <YOUR_USERNAME>
 ```

+Note that in order to use the condor scripts, you need to change the name of the certificate with your own certificate's name in the scripts.

 After obtaining all the histograms, a first step of data reduction is needed.
 This step is achieved by running the `reduce.py` script: